AncientGrief/RNGesus/README.md

 ## Luck

-The `RnJesus.Next()` method takes an optional `double` parameter called `luck`.
+The `RNGesus.Next()` method takes an optional `double` parameter called `luck`.
 It adds to each item's drop chance.
 This is an easy way to increase the chance of dropping items with a higher rarity:

 ```csharp
 var droppedItem = rng.Next(10d);